 Speaking of convenience, a combination of laziness, lack of motivation, and my aversion to having a routine was the main thing that kept me from taking vitamins regularly.
 While there's no magic cure for these things, there are things you can do to make vitamins more accessible.

-For example, don't tuck your vitamins in the back of a cabinet or desk drawer like I did.
+For example, don't tuck your vitamins in the back of a cabinet or desk drawer as I did.
 "Keeping supplement bottles out in view can greatly help remind individuals to take their daily doses," Bouvier says.
-(Store your pills in these chic apothecary jars from Urban Outfitters, and they'll double as countertop décor.)
+(Store your pills in these chic seal canning jars, and they'll double as countertop décor.)

 The vitamin aisle at my local pharmacy is so overwhelming that on several occasions I spent a full ten minutes perusing its contents only to give up and walk out with nothing.
 The information online about what vitamins we "should" take can be equally confusing.
 The best solution?
 "Examine your diet," Tawwab says.
 "What do you eat a lot of?
 What do you need more of in your diet?
 For example, if you already consume fish about three times a week, you don’t need to take a fish oil supplement.
 If your diet is rich in fruits and vegetables, you don’t need a fiber supplement.
 If you’re vegan, consider taking an iron supplement."

 It's also a good idea to talk to a doctor or nutritionist, who can help you identify the vitamins you need.
 "If you are focused on having your body at its optimal state, consult with your primary physician about adding anything into your diet," Tawwab says.
 "Not only is this important in understanding what and how much you specifically need, but it’s also important to make sure certain supplements are safe to take with prescriptions you may already be on."